• Skip to main content

 PROJECTS

-UNDERGRADUATE MENTORING
+UNDERGRADUATE MENTEES

 • Claire T. Chen (UCB Phys & Astrophys) COMSOL modeling of microelectrode construction.